acarlson99/risp/README.md

 Type `(help)` for more information when inside the REPL.

 ## Known issues
-- A missing module will not be reported unless loaded explicitly from the REPL.
 - Module paths are relative to the executable and not the files that load the modules.
 - The language is not production ready at all!!!